Supporting Bats: How to Help Them Thrive 🦇🌸

 2. Install Bat Houses

 Providing safe roosting sites is crucial for bat conservation.
 You can install a bat house in your backyard to offer shelter to bats during the day.
 Bat houses should be placed at least 12-15 feet off the ground in a sunny area, ideally near water and away from artificial lights.
+Learn more about creating bat gardens and bat houses from Bat Conservation International.

 3. Reduce Pesticide Use